 Zombies are all the rage right now, thanks to shows like The Walking Dead.
 But do you turn into your own version of a snarling, temperamental beast every afternoon, an energy-starved zombie jonesing for a sugar fix?
 Chances are you're one of the millions of people eating up to 20 teaspoons of excess secret sugars a day—something that does all sorts of strange things to your body—and keeps you craving more.

-Our sneak peek into Sugar Smart Diet helps explain why sugar in all forms screws with our sensibilities, turning us into creatures we'd rather not meet in the street.
+The Sugar Smart Diet, by Anne Alexander helps explain why sugar in all forms screws with our sensibilities, turning us into creatures we'd rather not meet in the street.

 Listen to these warning signs—they could very well signal serious excess sugar in your diet!